 i will check out Mu-Town

-― i cannot help if you made yourself not funny (forksclovetofu), Wednesday, 23 February 2022 20:35 (three months ago) link
+― i cannot help if you made yourself not funny (forksclovetofu), Wednesday, 23 February 2022 20:35 (nine months ago) link

 I’m finally reading Tom Strong, which I always assumed was the dud of the ABC line and avoided, but it’s fun!
 Chris Sprouse’s work improved somewhat since his JLI work.